vatsa2005/xo/README.md

 - Core functionalities include:
 - A playable Tic-Tac-Toe board.
 - The ability to change player names before starting the game.

+### v2.0 (Login Functionality, Menu Bar, and Blitz Mode)
+#### Login Functionality
+- Login system implemented using Firebase.

+#### Menu Bar
+- A full-screen menu bar has been implemented.

+#### Blitz Mode
+- Now players can access a new mode called blitz.
+- Each player has 5 seconds.
+- Be careful not to let the timer tick down to zero, or you'll lose!

 ## Contributing